 Carolyn Crist is a health and medical journalist based in Georgia whose stories have appeared in the Atlanta Journal-Constitution, Atlanta Magazine, Reuters, Runner's World, U.S. News & World Report and Wired.
 Her first book, The New Science of Narcissism, will come out in fall 2020.
 Carolyn also co-chaired the 2018 and 2019 annual conferences.

-Milt Toby, Immediate Past President, Georgetown, KY
+Milt Toby, Treasurer and Immediate Past President, Georgetown, KY

 ASJA President Milt Toby is an attorney and award-winning author who has been writing about Thoroughbred racing since Secretariat won the Triple Crown.
 A frequent presenter at national and regional conferences, Milt has a special interest in copyright, publishing contracts, and other legal issues affecting writers.
 His latest book, Taking Shergar: Thoroughbred Racing's Most Famous Cold Case, was published in 2018.